Deianira Listens to Fame

-Deianira Listens to Fame or Deianira delivering the fatal tunic to the Fury is a 1638 oil painting on canvas (245x168 cm).
+Deianira Listens to Fame or Deianira delivering the fatal tunic to the Fury is a 1638 oil painting on canvas (245x168 cm) by Peter Paul Rubens.
 It is now in the Sabauda Gallery in Turin.
 It is a pendant to another Rubens painting, Hercules in the Garden of the Hesperides.
 It shows Hercules' wife Deianira and another woman holding a tunic soaked in the blood of Nessus, which Deianira believed would make Hercules to be forever true to her but instead killed him.